BRUSH 15

 Product FAQ+−

-can i use brush 15 for a quick, one-shadow eye look?
+can i use brush 15 on hooded eyes?

 does brush 15 work with cream eyeshadows?